Is Rawhide Bad for Dogs? Here are 5 Better Treats for Your Dog

 Next, even though rawhide is made from animal skin, most dogs can’t easily digest it.

-That means, unlike regular food and treats, most chunks of rawhide will pass as whole pieces through your pup’s digestive system.
+That means, unlike regular food and treats, most chunks of rawhide will pass as whole pieces through your pup’s digestive tract.
 If those pieces are large enough, they could cause an obstruction.

 If not caught early and treated by a veterinarian quickly, obstructions can turn deadly.